MultiSafepay/docs/content/integration/checkouts/payment-components/multiple/multiple-2.md

 };
 ```

-Recurring payments are supported for all credit card payments.
+Recurring Payments are supported for all credit card payments.

 **Note**: For test credit card details, see Test payment details – [Credit and debit cards](/testing/test-payment-details/#credit-and-debit-cards).